dmuth/grafana-network-monitor/README.md

 - Copy `docker-compose.override.yml.sample` to `docker-compose.override.yml`.
 - Uncomment the `environment:` and `HOSTS:` keys.
 - Add additional hosts or IPs into `HOSTS:` as you see fit.
-- Restart the `ping` container with `docker-compose kill ping; docker-compose rm -f ping; docker-compose up -d ping`.
+- Restart the `ping` container with?:
+  -  `docker-compose kill ping; docker-compose rm -f ping; docker-compose up -d ping`.
+- Current hosts being pinged can be inspected with this command:
+  - `docker inspect grafana-network-monitor-ping-1 | jq .[].Config.Env`

 ## Exporting Dashboards